-One of the top destinations for Yukon snowmobilers, the Skagway Summit area is located just a couple short hours south of Whitehorse, and is accessible year-round via the paved and fully maintained South Klondike Highway.
+One of the top destinations for Yukon snowmobilers, the Skagway Summit area is located just a couple short hours south of Whitehorse, and is accessible year-round via the paved and plowed South Klondike Highway.
 The Skagway Summit area provides many kilometers of varying mountain terrain and almost endless fresh powder to play in.
 However, as with any other riding area, it’s not without its dangers and challenges.